-- An unlicensed school has the option of applying for candidacy status which allows the school up to 18 months to perfect the school application.
-The business will be able to continue operation.
-The students will receive disclosure about the lack of BPSS protection.
-Ten candidate schools are in the process, with a few close to licensure. - Most schools will be required to submit an annual audit.
+- An unlicensed school has the option to apply for candidacy status which allows the school up to 18 months to finalize the school application and become licensed.
+The candidacy status allows the business to continue operation and provides students with information about the lack of BPSS protection.
+Currently, ten candidate schools are in the process, with a few close to licensure. - Most schools will be required to submit an annual audit.
 This will ensure more protection to students from sudden closures and substandard instruction.
 The Tuition Retirement Account (TRA) will be less at risk when deficiencies are noted, with schools being required to improve their financial condition or face possible license revocation.
 This more expensive requirement for fiscal reporting is expected to reduce further the number of smaller schools which may not be able to afford this professionally prepared statement. - Increased license application fee from \$250 to \$5,000.
-All fees have been increased significantly which support a more robust staff and the on-going webbased computer build.
-Fewer but more viable applications are being received. - The higher fines are getting attention in the field, acting as a deterrent.
+All fees have been increased significantly which support a more robust staff and the on-going web-based computer build.
+More viable applications are being received. - The higher fines are getting attention in the field, acting as a deterrent.
 The higher fines also better support students who are protected by the TRA.
-Tuition has increased substantially over the past 25 years, and the higher fines will protect the students.
-The TRA has been well over its minimum balance for several years. - The launch of the new web-based system, designed and built by internal SED Information Technology staff, is expected to launch in September of this year.
-It will vastly improve customer service in terms of information availability and the processing of all applications. - BPSS has backfilled most positions vacated through promotion or retirement.
+Tuition has increased substantially over the past 25 years, and the higher fines will protect the students. - In August 2014, the new web-based system, designed and built by internal SED Information Technology staff, was launched.
+This will vastly improve customer service in terms of information availability and the processing of all applications. - BPSS has backfilled most positions vacated through promotion or retirement.
 Several positions have been added to assist with all aspects of the operation, which has resulted in improved processing and attention to areas long neglected.
 An educational supervisor is focusing on making BPSS more efficient and consistent.
 A new evaluator has recently been added to enforce financial oversight of the schools, and violators are being identified for further action.
 An additional attorney was added, which is doubling our enforcement actions.
 Eighty pending school applications, which were not able to complete the process, were closed due to licensing staff efforts.
 Thirty-nine new schools have been licensed since January 2013, a 50 percent increase.
 Since August 2013, 50 existing schools have had their licenses renewed, with 95 remaining in renewal status. - Teachers are now licensed independently and are not tied to a specific school.
 This enables them to teach more easily at additional schools or move to another school without having to go through the approval process.
 Schools favor this change as they can get a licensed teacher into the classroom more readily than before.

-Background checks through LexisNexis are being done, resulting in the denial of applications due to undisclosed criminal records.
+• Background checks are being done, resulting in the denial of applications due to undisclosed criminal records.
 Additional funding has allowed the Bureau to engage this new service, which results in increased student protection.